Germany’s Economic Security and Technology

 German Reforms to Technology Control

 Investment screening has also undergone an overhaul in the wake of increasing technological competition between the United States and China.
-Domestically, Germany has enacted reforms to its Foreign Trade and Payments Act (Außenwirtschaftsgesetz, or AWG) and Foreign Trade and Payments Ordinance (Außenwirtschaftsverordnung, or-AWV) to strengthen and modernize foreign direct investment (FDI) control.
-This restructuring of foreign investment screening was accelerated by the COVID-19 pandemic, shock of the 2016 takeover of the robotics national champion, Kuka, and rise of the U.S.-China tech competition.
+Domestically, Germany has enacted reforms to its Foreign Trade and Payments Act (Außenwirtschaftsgesetz, or AWG) and Foreign Trade and Payments Ordinance (Außenwirtschaftsverordnung, or AWV) to strengthen and modernize foreign direct investment (FDI) control.
+This restructuring of foreign investment screening was accelerated by the COVID-19 pandemic, shock of the 2016 takeover of the robotics national champion, Kuka, and intensification of the US-China tech competition.

 The new legislation impacts 16 sectors, most relating to critical technologies, such as AI, robotics, chips, aerospace, quantum technology, data infrastructure, and 3D printing, as well as critical infrastructure areas including telecommunications.
-Updated rules require German investment-screening authorities to be notified of acquisitions exceeding 20 percent of a company.
+Updated rules require German investment screening authorities to be notified of acquisitions exceeding 20 percent of voting shares of a company.
 Allies’ FDI review thresholds are lower.
 Japan’s sharpened economic security policy reduced it, in designated industries, from 10 percent to 1 percent.

 EU Reforms to Technology Control